 The checkpoint south of Hirne, east of Shakhtarsk, is presented in figure 13.
 In 2013, there is nothing of note visible at this location.
 Aside from the traffic, there are no differences visible between the 16 July 2014 and 21 July 2014 satellite imagery (or 20 July 2014 and 24 July 2014, which are not presented below), which show a checkpoint at the crossing.
 The road leading south is T0517, which is the shortest route between Shakhtarsk and Amvrosiivka.
 The checkpoint seems suitable for controlling the traffic from all three possible directions.
 What look to be fortifications are visible west of the crossing, south of the trees.
 On 04 August 2014 the situation has changed, as there are craters visible in the area around the checkpoint.
 It also seems that the position is at least partially destroyed.
-The situation visible on 04 August 2014.
+The situation visible on 04 August 2014 also proves that there were hostilities in the area between 24 July and 04 August 2014.
 Because of the damage already visible east of the checkpoint on 01 August 2014, it is highly likely that the hostilities in the area leading to the damage occurred between 24 July and 01 August 2014.

-Figure 13: Checkpoint south of Hirne, east of Shakhtarsk: Upper row: Left: 22 March 2011; Right: 16 July 2014; Lower row: Left: 21 July 2014; Right: 04 August 2014
+Figure 9: Checkpoint south of Hirne, east of Shakhtarsk: Upper row: Left: 22 March 2011; Right: 16 July 2014; Lower row: Left: 21 July 2014; Right: 04 August 2014

 The situation around the western checkpoint near Zachativka is different (see figure 14).
 In 2013, there are again no traces of the checkpoint visible.
 On 16 July 2014, the checkpoint is present, controlling the traffic on the N21.
 Fortifications are clearly recognizable in the area south of the street.
-Two months later,18 the checkpoint is still in use and the fortifications have in the meantime been strengthened.
+Two months later, 18 the checkpoint is still in use and the fortifications have in the meantime been strengthened.
 The southern fortification has been extended and a new fortification north of the street is visible.
 There are also traces of weapon usage visible in the area north of the checkpoint.
-While it seems that attacks were initiated from the area north of the checkpoint, no observable craters nearby.
+While it seems that attacks were initiated from the area north of the checkpoint given the presence of scorch marks from Grad launches, there are, unlike with the eastern checkpoint, no observable craters nearby.